 And now for something completely different and unexpected for Thanksgiving: roasted corn cheesecake with cranberry blueberry compote.
+Or take advantage of the sweet corn of summer and make this cheesecake for a summer party or cookout.

 Ken’s Korny Corn Maze Party